MichiHo/studienprojekt/README.md

+This repository is the code submission for my study project (M.Sc.
+Computer Science).
+It contains tools for exploring and re-annotating (the ADE20k dataset)[https://groups.csail.mit.edu/vision/datasets/ADE20K/], extending it with two other datasets and for using MMSegmentation (training, inference) and visualizing its results.

 # Setup

-This repository contains tools for exploring and re-annotating ADE20k and for using MMSegmentation (training, inference) and visualizing its results.
 There are a few resources that need to be obtained before using it.
-The script `setup.sh` tries to automate some of this, except the dataset-downloads.
+The script `setup.sh` tries to automate most of it, except the dataset-downloads.

 ## Python requirements

 The requirements from `requirements.txt` need to be installed, preferrably in a virtual environment.
-Python Version 3.7 or above is required.
+I use Python Version 3.7 or above, including among others mmcv 1.3.9, mmsegmentation 0.17.0, torch 1.9.0, torchvision 0.10.0.
+PyTorch and MMCV require special versions of each other and also special download sources.
+I tried to include everything into `requirements.txt`.

 ## MMSegmentation